Search blog

 5. I left my job because my boss didn’t give me a raise./ Because my boss didn’t give me a raise, I left my job.

 This article has provided useful insight into complex sentences that students should grasp.
-Please practice them extensively, especially in writing, to enhance your English language proficiency.
+Need help acing your IELTS exam?
+Check out our top-rated practice modules here

 Master Tu Pham